CI3LAB/CIVIL-6059-Mini-projects-Resources/project_1/README.md

 #### 3.2 Prompt engineering to guide LLMs to make configurations in respond to the user's requirement

-- Prompt engineering to encapsulate all required information, the prompt include the following key points
+- A specific prompt was designed to encapsulate all required information, the prompt include the following key points

   - Task description (provide appropriate guidance for LLMs)